ashu20071/x-meme/README.md

-# DWGettingStarted
+Summary/Overview:
+**Meme Stream Application where users can post memes by providing their name, a caption for the meme and the URL for the meme image as input.
+The page retrieves and displays the latest 100 posted Memes.**

-How to start the DWGettingStarted application
+How to start the DropWizard application
 ---

 1. Run `mvn clean install` to build your application